Doing Business in Sitka, Alaska

 - Five City-owned boat harbors and three boat launch facilities

-- Outdoor recreational opportunities include an extensive, well-developed, accessible trail system.
+- Outdoor recreational opportunities include an extensive trail system

 - Alaska State Trooper Academy